google/WebFundamentals/src/site/tools/setup/setup_kit.markdown

 ## Stage the build output

-From the `web-starter-kit` folder, run the `gulp watch` tool to open up a local staged version of the project (for more information on this tool, see [Track code changes and optimize]({{site.baseurl}}/tools/build/build_site.html#track-code-changes-and-optimize)).
+From the `web-starter-kit` folder, run the `gulp serve` tool to open up a local staged version of the project (for more information on this tool, see [Track code changes and optimize]({{site.baseurl}}/tools/build/build_site.html#track-code-changes-and-optimize)).
 The tool opens up the build version of your starter file, `index.html`.